ChicoState/code-smells/duplicated-code.md

 ## How to recognize Duplicated Code

 [Sourced From Wikipedia](https://en.wikipedia.org/wiki/Duplicate_code)
 When two sections or functions do the same thing, it is code duplication.
+Some algorithms to detect code duplication are: Baker's algorithm, Rabin–Karp string search algorithm.
+Using Abstract Syntax Trees, Visual clone detection, count Matrix Clone Detection, Locality-sensitive hashing, and Anti-unification.

 ## Duplicated Code example: